CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

    ![Overview: Regulatory Compliance tile](../Images/regulatorycompliance.png)

 14. Next Click on **Inventory** from the **General** section of the Security Center.

-15. Once you are in the **Inventory** page – it shows the number of unmonitored VMs alongside the total covered resources - **you should expect to have zero unmonitored VMs**.
+It shows the number of unmonitored VMs alongside the total covered resources - **you should expect to have zero unmonitored VMs**.
 Resources are classified according to their health status.

 > ❗ Important: <br>
 > Unmonitored VMs are considered as virtual machines that have Log Analytics agent deployed, but the agent isn't sending data or has other health issues.